-Returns the fraction of second for Date (this has the same accuracy as Day_Duration), as appropriate for the specified time zone offset.
+Returns the fraction of second for Date (this has the same accuracy as Day_Duration).
+The value returned is always less than 1.0.

-Returns a Day_Duration value for the Hour:Minute:Second.Sub_Second.
-This value can be used in Calendar.Time Of as well as the argument to Calendar."+" and Calendar."-".
+Returns a Day_Duration value for the combination of the given Hour, Minute, Second, and Sub_Second.
+This value can be used in Calendar.Time_Of as well as the argument to Calendar."+" and Calendar."-".
+If Seconds_Of is called with a Sub_Second value of 1.0, the value returned is equal to the value of Seconds_Of for the next second with a Sub_Second value of 0.0.